sharmavijay07/teamsconnect/README.md

 Step 2 : create 3 terminals

-(      make sure you are in correct directory  you may have to do cd 11Sep first)
+(      make sure you are in correct directory  you may have to do cd 11Sep first    ) (              please install node modules            )

 step 3 cd client